 Homemade vanilla bean brown butter ice cream made from a custard base and filled with chunks of edible chocolate chip cookie dough.

 Sometimes I start out with a very simple idea: oh, I have x egg yolks leftover from making a rainbow cake, maybe I’ll make some ice cream?
 But wait, this beloved brown butter cheesecake pops into my mind, and… well, what if I added brown butter bits to make a brown butter ice cream??
 Ohh and what about some chocolate chip cookie dough bits??!
-Because you know, brown butter chocolate chip cookies??!!
+Because you know, brown butter chocolate chip cookies!

-Heavy Cream: or heavy whipping cream (the fat difference between these two is minimal).
+Heavy Cream: or heavy whipping cream.

 Vanilla bean: mine are currently small and a bit dry so I use two for this ice cream.
 I like to slice open the beans, scrape out the caviar and add both to the custard.
 I keep the beans in overnight as the custard chills, so the ice cream gets very flavorful.